alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) - Colorful, lightweight & fast logging in Swift 2.
 * [SwiftLogger](https://github.com/MugunthKumar/SwiftLogger)
 * [SwiftTrace](https://github.com/johnno1962/SwiftTrace) - Trace Swift and Objective-C method invocations.
+* [TinyConsole](https://github.com/Cosmo/TinyConsole) - A tiny log console to display information while using your iOS app.
+Written in Swift 3.
 * [Watchdog](https://github.com/wojteklukaszuk/Watchdog) - Class for logging excessive blocking on the main thread.
 * [Willow](https://github.com/Nike-Inc/Willow) - Willow is a powerful, yet lightweight logging library written in Swift.
 * [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) - A debug log framework for use in Swift projects.
 Allows you to log details to the console (and optionally a file), just like you would have with NSLog or println, but with additional information, such as the date, function name, filename and line number.